neugun/EASEQ-FISH/README.md

 ## Installation #

-`3D-SeqFISH` are inspired by SeqFISH and Point cloud registration and seqFISH decoding method, and it can be installed with `pip`:
+`3D-SeqFISH` are inspired by SeqFISH, Point cloud registration and seqFISH decoding method, and it can be installed with `pip`:
 ```
    pip install 3D-SeqFISH
 ```

-Preprocessing for point cloud registration is largely based on EASIFISH, MULTIFISH, bigstream, napari, and stardist, etc. <br/>
+Preprocessing for 3D-SeqFISH analysis is largely based on EASIFISH, MULTIFISH, bigstream, napari, and stardist, etc. <br/>

 `bigstream`  can be installed with  `pip`:
 ```